Free Electron Lasers

 - the spectacular performance in extreme wavelength regions, not reachable with any other light source

 Compared with other synchrotron radiation sources (pure undulators and wigglers), FELs can generate an output with a much higher spectral brightness and coherence.
 This is very useful for a number of applications, including fields such as atomic and molecular physics, ultrafast X-ray science, advanced material studies, ultrafast chemical dynamics, biology and medicine.

 The big drawback of FELs is that their setups are very large and expensive, so that they can be used only at relatively few large facilities in the world.
-The most ambitious free electron laser project is currently pursued in Hamburg (XFEL, within the TESLA project, now within a European project) .
-That 3.4 km long XFEL generates hard X-ray output with unprecedented performance features: wavelengths down to 0.085 nm and pulse durations below 100 fs.
-So far, wavelengths down to 6.5 nm have been achieved in the smaller FLASH facility.
-The LCLS at SLAC has already achieved lasing with 0.15 nm, corresponding to a photon energy of 10 keV.
+A highly ambitious free electron laser project is pursued in Hamburg (European XFEL, originally within the TESLA project, now within a European project) .
+That 3.4 km long XFEL generates hard X-ray output with unprecedented performance features: wavelengths down to 0.05 nm, pulse durations below 100 fs, and extremely high brilliance.
+The LCLS at SLAC has already achieved lasing wavelengths below 0.15 nm, corresponding to a photon energy of 10 keV.
 The substantially upgraded version SLAC-II (with an immensely improved radiance) has become operational in 2023.